-The requested C-1 zoning would permit a structure which was constructed to house commercial uses to be utilized for commercial uses once again.
-C-1 is generally a neighborhood-serving commercial zoning district.
-The uses permitted in C-1 and scaled for the site would be appropriate in a mixed-use and mixed-zoning neighborhood such as the one surrounding the site.
+The requested C-2 zoning would permit a structure which is adjacent to commercial uses to also be utilized for commercial uses.
+C-2 is appropriate for the site given the context adjacent to the existing Butcher Block development.
+The uses permitted in C-2 and scaled for the site would be appropriate in a mixed-use and mixed-zoning neighborhood such as the one surrounding the site.